sal55/langs/pcl/readme.md

 The quality is not good enough for others to use (and the support is not practical).
 So it's just being presented here as another example of what such a product can look like.

+In the description here, PC.EXE is the self-contained program that turns PCL source files into EXE files depending on option; and MM.EXE is the compiler for my system language incorporates most of what's in PC.EXE.
+AA.exe is a standalone assembler/linker that can process any ASM outputs (not normally needed).

 ### Characteristics

 * Stack-based VM